DevOps-MBSE/aac-spec/docs/source/project_documentation/specifications.md

 In the above example, all fields except for `name` are optional fields.
 The `sections`, `parent_specs`, and `child_specs` fields all take the name of another `req_spec` definition, and the `requirements` field takes the `id` of a `req` definition.

 ### req Definition
-`req`s are the `requirement`s of `specification`s.
-In the generated CSV files, there will be a row generated for each listed `requirement`.
+`req`s are the `requirements` of `req-spec`s.
+In the generated CSV files, there will be a row generated for each listed requirement.

 #### req Example
 ```yaml